-A daringly entertaining debut novel by a seventy-two year old about the nature of a good life and a good death
+A daringly entertaining debut about the nature of a good life, and a good death

 Dr James Darke has expelled himself from the world.
 He writes compulsively in his ‘coming of old age’ journal; he eats little, drinks and smokes a lot.
 Meditating on what he has lost - the loves of his life, both dead and alive - he tries to console himself with the wisdom of the great thinkers and poets, yet finds nothing but disappointment.
 But cracks of light appear in his carefully managed darkness; he begins to emerge from his self-imposed exile, drawn by the tender, bruised filaments of love for his daughter and grandson.

 See more reviews

 “Makes for dark, thrilling reading … In James Darke, Gekoski has created a powerful, raging voice”

 Rick Gekoski is a writer, rare-book dealer and academic.
 He has written several widely praised non-fiction books including Staying Up, Tolkien’s Gown, Outside of a Dog and Lost, Stolen or Shredded.
 This is his first novel.

 In 2005 he was one of the judges for the Man Booker Prize, and was then Chair of the judges for the Man Booker International Prize 2011.
 He teaches creative non-fiction for the Arvon Foundation, and sits on their Development Board.
 In 2010 he was elected a Trustee of English PEN.